 Processing Times for OIELs

-The ECO has an informal target of processing 60% of OIEL applications within 60 working days.
+The ECJU has an informal target of processing 60% of OIEL applications within 60 working days.
 Formal targets do not apply to the processing of OIELs because of the wide variation in goods, activities and destinations covered by such licences and the need for case by case judgements on each application.